SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Method

-Following CAPE~(\cite{ma2020cape}), $\clothconditiongeo$ are categorical classifications of the clothing type like ``short sleeve T-shirt-short trouser'', ``short sleeve T-shirt-long trouser'', ``long sleeve T-shirt-long trouser'', ``long sleeve T-shirt-short trouser'', ``shirt-long trouser'', ``shirt-short trouser'', provided with the CAPE dataset, and which are represented as one-hot vectors.
-Intuitively, $\clothconditiongeo$ controls the clothing category, while $\randomnoisegeo$ and $\posecoeff$ model clothing variations and pose-dependent deformations within the particular clothing category, respectively.
+Following CAPE~(\cite{ma2020cape}), $\clothconditiongeo$ are categorical classifications of the clothing type like \camready{``short sleeve T-shirt/short trouser'', ``short sleeve T-shirt/long trouser'', ``long sleeve T-shirt/long trouser'', ``long sleeve T-shirt/short trouser'', ``shirt/long trouser'', ``shirt/short trouser''}, provided with the CAPE dataset, and which are represented as one-hot vectors.
+Intuitively, $\clothconditiongeo$ controls the clothing category, while $\randomnoisegeo$ and $\posecoeff$ model clothing variations and pose-dependent deformations within the particular clothing category, respectively~(\cref{fig:pose_dependent_deformations}).
 To sample clothed 3D body meshes from \methodtitleshort, we sample vertex displacements $\generatorgeoverts$ from the generated displacement map $\dispmap$ and evaluate \cref{eq:final_mesh}.

 The generator $\generatorgeo$ follows a StyleGAN3~\cite{Karras2021} architecture, which is trained with an adversarial loss from a global discriminator.
 We compute the displacement maps from the scan registrations provided by the CAPE dataset, which are treated as real samples for the discriminator.
 For the fake examples, we combine random noise vectors for $\randomnoisegeo$ and $\clothconditiongeo$ with randomly sampled CAPE data poses.
 During training, the output of the generator is masked by the segmentation mask of the SMPL UV map and passed to the discriminator as fake samples.
 Following standard conditional GAN training, the discriminator is also given $\clothconditiongeo$ and $\posecoeff$ as inputs.